 Albert Moser was born in Trenton, New Jersey, where he lived with his parents until the age of 60.
 During his youth–after serving with the American occupation army in Japan after World War II, Albert held a number of small jobs from washing airplanes on a military base to selling candy.
 However he always thought of himself as a photographer.
 After taking some photography classes to the retired soldiers offered by the School of Industrial Arts, he even had a custom ink stamp made for himself, which he used to mark the backs of his photographs with.

-Catalog published to mark the exhibition Albert Moser : scansions, from january 30th to february 29th, 2020.
+Catalog published to mark the exhibition Albert Moser : life as a panoramic, from june 1st to july 12th, 2012.